devo-id/gipy/README.md

 git clone https://github.com/devo-id/gipy.git
 ```

-## Prerequisite
+## Requirement
 webdriver,
 selenium,
 python environment

-## Changes To Do before Using
+## Prerequisite
-Update the path for project folder and webdriver.
+Update the path for project folder and webdriver in gipy.py.

 ## Usage
 Run it in CMD as